TuronLab/WinterParalympicGamesReporter/README.md

 ## Multiple Athletes Example

-For my personal use case, I deployed the [research_top_athletes.py](research_top_k_athletes.py) script, which automatically gathers reports for all athletes registered in the World Cup.
-It preserves the metadata I manually extracted from official sources.

-All collected data is stored in the [athletes](athletes) folder in JSON format, organized by sport, category, and gender.
+For my personal use case, I deployed the [research_top_athletes.py](research_top_k_athletes.py) script, which automatically generates the reports for all athletes registered in the 2026 World Cup that I've manually extracted, with its metadata (stored in the [athletes](athletes) folder in JSON format).

-The script not only compiles all the reports but also generates a Markdown file that makes it easy to navigate the summaries and individual athlete reports, as the shown in [athlete report navigation example panel](./results/gpt-4o-mini/tables/athlete_navigation_tables.md).
+The script not only compiles all the reports but also generates a Markdown file that makes it easy to navigate through the summaries and individual athlete reports, as the shown in [athlete report navigation example panel](./results/gpt-4o-mini/tables/athlete_navigation_tables.md).